Is it safe for me to exercise?

 What are some specific exercises I can do?

 The following page shows some simple strength exercises that you can do at home.
 Each exercise should be done 8 to 10 times for 2 sets.
-Remember to:

 Place hands flat against the wall.
 Slowly lower body to the wall.
 Push body away from wall to return to starting position.